 Summary demonstration Video: Typical side-by-side road bike downhill coasting test:

-AERODEFENDER™ Wheel Fairings slice through headwinds, pulling far ahead at bottom of one kilometer hill.
+AERODEFENDER Wheel Fairings slice through headwinds, pulling far ahead at bottom of one kilometer hill, yielding a 6 second advantage.

 Breakthrough AERO Invention

-- Enhances Steering Traction for Greater Control and Safety
+- Enhance Steering Traction for Greater Control and Safety

-Be one of the first to slice through headwinds using our revolutionary AERODEFENDER™ Wheel Fairings.
-When cycling against even a modest headwind, you will immediately notice that you are simply faster.
+Be one of the first to slice through headwinds using our revolutionary AERODEFENDER Wheel Fairings.
+When cycling against even a modest ground headwind, you will immediately notice that you are simply faster.
 Will you consider our campaign?
 Check out our video gallery of downhill coasting tests before you decide!

 The gist of our story...